 Furthermore, with a higher number of households being rent burdened in the City and struggling financially, residents have fewer finances available for other costs like food, transportation, health care, and other monthly expenses.
-More should be done to ease their housing cost burden.
+More should be done to ease their housing cost burden, such as expanding housing variety and stock to accomodate diverse needs, upzoning appropriate areas of the City to increase housing density, and streamlining approval processes for housing developments.